Running injuries usually happen when you push yourself too hard. The way your body moves also plays a role.

 Pain gets worse with activity and improves with rest.
-Rest is important, as continued stress on the bone can lead to more serious injury.
+Rest is important, as continued stress on the bone can lead to more serious injury and slow down recovery.

 3. Shin splint.
 This is pain that happens in the front or inside of the lower leg along the shin bone (tibia).
 Shin splints (also called medial tibial stress syndrome or MTSS) are common after changing your workout, such as running longer distances or increasing the number of days you run, too quickly.
 Painwise, they can be hard to distinguish from a stress fracture of the shin, but the pain is usually more spread out along the bone.
 Also, an xray is normal to determine which you have.

 People with flat feet are more likely to develop shin splints.

 - Stretching exercises

 Achilles tendinitis causes pain and stiffness in the area of the tendon, especially in the morning and with activity.
 It is usually caused by repetitive stress to the tendon.
 Adding too much distance to your running routine can cause it.
 Tight calf muscles can also contribute.